Updated December 2, 2020

 For those not tested for COVID-19, the decision to end home isolation may be considered if certain criteria have been met.
 The decision to end home isolation should be made in consultation with the individual’s healthcare provider and state and local health departments.

-Premise recommends organizations utilize both screening and antibody testing when solving for the preservation of workplace and workforce health and safety.
-Whether used for the continued work of essential employees or the reopening of a building or campus as a work-from-home workforce returns to the physical workplace, screenings will help identify high-risk, contagious individuals, and antibody testing will help track immunity across the workforce.
+Premise Health recommends organizations utilize both screening and testing programs when solving for the preservation of workplace and workforce health and safety.
+Whether used for the continued work of essential employees or the reopening of a building or campus as a work-from-home workforce returns to the physical workplace, screenings will help identify high-risk, contagious individuals, and testing will help track and contain cases across the workforce.
 We recognize helping employees continue working or return to work safely is critical to preserving jobs and companies, as well as preventing future outbreaks.

 Reassurance That Comes with a Plan